ondemandenv/odmd-contracts-base/.odmd/ENVER_BASED_SERVICE_CONTEXT_PATTERN.md

 ## 📋 Dev Enver Implementation Tasks

 ### Phase 1A: Core Domain Logic 🟡 PLANNED ⚠️ REQUIRES USER CONFIRMATION
-- **Domain Operations**: Complete implementation of service-specific operations.
+- [ ] Implementation of the service's primary operations.
-- **Cross-Service Integration**: Real integration with upstream/downstream services.
+- [ ] Integration with essential upstream/downstream services.
-- **Data Storage**: Actual data persistence and retrieval.
+- [ ] Core data persistence and retrieval logic.
-- **Event Publishing**: Real event publishing for state changes.
-- **Error Handling**: Comprehensive error responses and recovery mechanisms.

-### Phase 1B: Advanced MVP Features 🟡 PLANNED ⚠️ REQUIRES USER CONFIRMATION
+### Phase 1B: Core Feature Implementation 🟡 PLANNED ⚠️ REQUIRES USER CONFIRMATION
-- **Authentication/Authorization**: Real security implementation.
-- **Performance Optimization**: Efficient data access and processing.
-- **Monitoring Integration**: CloudWatch metrics and logging.
-- **Security Hardening**: Data protection and secure communication.
+- [ ] Implementation of all primary features required for the MVP.
+- [ ] Implementation of the main business logic.
+- [ ] Handling of complex use cases and edge cases.

 ## ⚙️ Real Business Logic & Use Case Flows